-Digital tools and data analysis have already transformed the way health is monitored, diagnosed, predicted, and improved.
+Digital medicine tools and data analysis have already transformed the way health is predicted, diagnosed, monitored and improved.

 Sensors are more accurate, less power consuming, and affordable.
 AI has moved from the labs of Marvin Minsky, Geoff Hinton, and Yann Lecun, to accessible technology that is transforming not only healthcare, but cars, the workplace, and the world.

 - Models of gene knockouts, transforming drug discovery from animal and human studies to computer simulations

 - Real-time, almost fully automatic, life-saving, medical intervention decisions, via advanced digital signal processing and biomedical sensing